jettro/semi-website/_documentation/weaviate/current/explore.md

 {% include badges.html %}

-You can explore through the data in the Weaviate knowledge graph using the GraphQL `Explore{}` function.
+You can explore the knowledge graph based on the semantic meaning of the data concepts in a Weaviate using the GraphQL `Explore{}` function or the the `explore{}` filter.

 ## Index